Estate Planning Lawyers Serving Cherry Hill and Linwood, NJ

 • Trusts: Even if you have a modest income, your situation may indicate that you should establish a special needs trust or supplemental benefits trust for the care of a disabled child; a living trust, which can offer privacy; or an irrevocable trust to minimize your estate tax exposure.

-Estate planning attorneys at our elder law firm prepare wills, durable powers of attorney and living wills for the young and the old as well as special needs trusts and supplemental needs trusts to preserve eligibility for public benefits for the elderly and disabled.
+Estate planning attorneys at our elder law firm prepare wills, durable powers of attorney, and living wills for the young and the old, as well as special needs trusts and supplemental needs trusts to preserve eligibility for public benefits for the elderly and disabled.